navneeth-hr/Customer-Retention/README.md

 This repository contains the code and analysis for predicting customer churn using machine learning techniques.
 The analysis includes data exploration, feature engineering, model training, and evaluation.

+- **Objective:** Is 'price sensitivity' a factor for customer churn prediction?
+- **Dataset:** Utilized historical customer data with various features.
+- **Model:** RandomForestClassifier with tuned hyperparameters.

 ## Data Description

 client_data.csv